 After the three days of fasting, our beautiful Queen Esther presents herself to the King.
 The moment of truth had arrived for her.
 Would she perish?

 No, my friend, she would not die but live to save her people from genocide.

 Our Queen became the star she was always meant to be.
-She is an incredible example of moral character, one which is to be admired and followed.
+She is an incredible example of a moral character, one which is to be admired and followed.
 I pray I can follow and possess such characteristics in my life.

 Esther, the same little girl, who once was running around playing with her friends, now a grown woman stepped into her destiny.
 Her past could never have determined her future.
-Our marvellous God handed her sceptre of grace and used her to save an entire race.
+Our marvelous God handed her sceptre of grace and used her to save an entire race.

 Esther, our star, will never be remembered as the little orphan girl Hadassah, but will always be known as Queen Esther, the Heroine of the Jews.